frankdugan3/pyro/documentation/tutorials/get-started.md

    - `Phoenix.Component` with `Phlegethon.Component`
    - `Phoenix.LiveComponent` with `Phlegethon.LiveComponent`
    - `Phoenix.LiveView` with `Phlegethon.LiveView`

-   This is necessary because the default Phoenix validators don't know about Phlegethon's added features and will give false warnings.

    **Note:** _Only_ replace those top-level modules, _do not_ replace submodules, e.g. `Phoenix.LiveView.Router`.